daveyclayton/dodo/README.md

 ### TODO:
     - presence of components
-    - % to px conversion
     - handling of groups
     - anchoring?
+    - handling of choice components (once they are supported in eagle)

 ### Known limitations:
     - No Animations
     - No Highlight styles
     - No letterSpacing
-    - No blending
+    - No auto-layout